weygoldt/gridtools/README.md

 # GridTools

+**Disclaimer**: The build file does not include all dependencies, docstrings are missing and some functions might be buggy!

 `gridtools` provides easy access to tracked frequencies of electrode recordings as provided by the [wavetracker](https://github.com/tillraab/wavetracker.git).
 Functions include preprocessing, position estimation and ID extraction.